siri47/TwitMapSqsSns/README.md

 We categorize the tweets into 4 categories : sports, movies, technology and politics using a bag of words for each category.

+Once the tweet is received, it is put into the SQS queue.
+A thread pool of 10 threads is created.
+Any available thread is made to receive the SQS message.
+The body of this SQS message is the tweet text.
+This message body is sent as input to AlchemyAPI for sentiment analysis.
+The result is published as a message to an SNS topic.

+There is a SNS subscriber which is called on the server-side which receives the sentiment of the tweet text.
+This information of tweet and sentiment is sent over the web socket to be displayed on the UI.

+We have used Tweet trends/places API to get the trending tweets.
+We also display the overall sentiment for every category.

 The front end is coded in HTML, CSS and JavaScript.

 We use the google map API to show the distribution of tweets.
 We access the records from db and plot it as a heat map.